 Benchmarking the ETL process is a clear problem nowadays (2007).
-The lack of any standard principled experimental methodology with a clear treatment of the workflow complexity, the data volume, the amount of necessary cleaning and the computational cost of individual activities of the ETL workflows is striking.
-The only available guidelines for performing a narrow set of experiments are given in the TPC-DS standard [15].
+The lack of any standard, principled experimental methodology with a clear treatment of the workflow complexity, the data volume, the amount of necessary cleaning and the computational cost of individual activities of the ETL workflows is striking.
+The only available guidelines for performing a narrow set of experiments are given in the TPC-DS standard [17], and the first publicly available benchmark for ETL processes is presented in [19].